pgeu/pgeu-system/docs/confreg/schedule.md

 Note that speakers are *shared* between all conferences.
-For each individual conference, it is possible to edit those speakers that have submitted one or more sessions for this conference, but not other conferences.This is, however, not a *security* boundary, as it is possible to take another speaker and add them to a fake session, and then edit them.
+For each individual conference, it is possible to edit those speakers that have submitted one or more sessions for this conference, but not other conferences.
+This is, however, not a *security* boundary, as it is possible to take another speaker and add them to a fake session, and then edit them.
 It's more a convenience feature.